unitedstates/congress/congress/contrib/ways_speakers_are_indicated.md

 Mr. Garcia of Illinois.
 Ms. Williams of Georgia.

+### Questions Submitted for the Record
+In `CHRG-117hhrg47278` there is a question on answer section who is speaking is not clear

 ### A section at the top with those presen
 some prepared statements start with the person's name, some dont